-Do you have the basic kitchen equipment?
-You don't have to go to fancy cooking stores to find decent equipment.
+Do you have basic kitchen equipment?
+You don't have to go to fancy cooking stores to find decent kitchen equipment.
 Shop around at garage sales, thrift stores and discount stores.
 Who cares if you have different brands?
 Department stores often have deals on sets of utensils and pots and pans.
-Gradually building your kitchen equipment inventory can be fun.
+Gradually building up your kitchen equipment can be fun.
 Jot down a list of items to make cooking easier, and make it a point to check out the kitchen section of stores to find deals.
 Most people who cook regularly find that you end up having "go to" kitchen tools.
 There is no need to get bogged down with a clutter of kitchen gadgets.

 Set up your kitchen with seasonings and flavor enhancers that make food taste great while keeping it healthy.
-Stock a variety of spices, salt-free seasoning blends, a variety of mustard spreads, hot sauces, lemon or lemon juice, lime or lime juice, a variety of vinegars, salsas and salad spritzers.
+Stock a variety of herbs and spices, salt-free seasoning blends, a variety of mustard spreads, hot sauces, lemon or lemon juice, lime or lime juice, a variety of vinegars, salsas and salad spritzers.

-Pick out a few recipes for the week.
-Plan ahead and think of your upcoming week.
+Plan ahead and pick out a few recipes for the week.
 Use recipes that can do double duty.
-For example, make roasted chicken breasts in the crock pot for one meal.
+For example, cook chicken breasts in the slow cooker for one meal.
 Make extra chicken to shred for another meal of chicken tacos.
-Another example might be to brown 2 pounds of ground turkey, one to use for a pasta dish on Sunday and the other pound for soup at the end of the week.
+Another example - brown 2 pounds of ground turkey, one to use for a pasta dish on Sunday and the other pound for soup at the end of the week.
 Cook extra quinoa and roasted vegetables for dinner and have the extras on a lunch salad that week.

 If you are a newbie in the kitchen, start simple and build your skills.
 Find simple recipes on the web or get a basic cookbook to help you build confidence.
-Above all, have fun and make your kitchen an enjoyable place where you can unwind, be creative, and take care of your health.Meal Planning & Diets->"Plan, Shop, Prep, and Cook"
+Above all, have fun and make your kitchen an enjoyable place where you can unwind, be creative, and take care of your health.